canonical/ubuntu-core-docs/en/guides/go-to-production/intro.md

 The model assertion file provides essential information about the image build, such as the snaps it is created from, the model name, the brand (if any) and more.

-When the device boots, snapd checks its signed model assertion, and, if authentic, the device run time is configued using the model assertion's data.
+When the device boots, snapd checks its signed model assertion, and, if authentic, the device run time is configured using the model assertion's data.
 If the model assertion is not authentic, the device does not boot to a normal run time state.
 Thus the model assertion is the critical first line of defense that guarantees devices boot into a known and authenticated state.
 This means that _your_ devices in the field cannot be hijacked to a fake identity/configuration.

 You can create an image from only standard (unmodified) snaps.
 In this case you can use a standard pre-signed Canonical model assertion.
 When the device boots, the snapd process recognizes that the model assertion is signed by the Canonical key (because snapd knows the public part of the Canonical key and uses it to authenticate the standard model assertion used during image creation), the standard model assertion data is verified as authentic and correct, and the device boots to completion configured according to the model assertion.
-But, production options here are somemwhat limited, as explained below.
+But, production options here are somewhat limited, as explained below.

 If you want additional functionality, you can create your own model assertion file (signed with your own key) and create an image with this.
 This opens a range of additional possibilities, notably in-field updates of protected snaps (such as those that require payment in the Ubuntu store), and using your own store.
 You can also use a customized model assertion file that lists any extra snaps that are in your image, so if the device is reset, it starts off with your extra snaps installed too.